zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 Before we begin, I need to be intellectually honest about what this lens is blind to.

 This framework is a singular instrument among many.
 It is completely indifferent to tactical fairness, mathematical balance, and historical simulation.
 It will not help you build a "fair" combat encounter or a realistic model of plate armor.
 If those are your goals, this is the wrong book.
-We are here to measure exactly one thing: the relationship between procedure and human attention.
+We are here to ask how procedure shapes attention, and whether that attention returns to a changed fiction.

 To do that, we’ll move through the framework one piece at a time.
 We will start by defining the Fiction Engine through the sensory experience of the "Windshield" and the "Road," then look at how cognitive load shapes the pacing of a session.
 From there, we’ll walk through three case studies—the minimal engine of 24XX, the pressure-cooker depletion of Breathless, and the flexible authority of Freeform Universal.
 Finally, we’ll look at the hard limits of this lens before concluding with **Thresholds**, a reference architecture designed to demonstrate these principles in action.

 This is the lens I use.
-You'll decide if it fits.
+You’ll decide if it fits.

 ## 2. The Engine Under the Table

 Imagine you are driving down a highway at night.
 When everything is going smoothly, you don’t actually look at your windshield.
 It is completely transparent.
-You look through it, focusing entirely on the **Road**: the shared situation—what is happening, what is at stake, and what is about to change.
+You look through it, focusing entirely on the **Road**: the shared situation: what is happening, what is at stake, and what is about to change.

 The **Road** is not a story in the literary sense.
 It is not a pre-authored plot or a dramatic arc.
 It is the living diegetic situation: the characters, conditions, and events that all participants hold as real inside the game at this moment.
 When we talk about the fiction, this is what we mean.